Skip to main content

 Combined with counseling and therapy, naltrexone is part of a comprehensive approach to treating alcohol use disorder, offering support and guidance throughout your journey toward long-term sobriety.
 Contact us at (615) 645-3677 to learn more about Naltrexone or Vivitrol to help treat addiction.

-Medication-Assisted Treatment Options for Opioid Rehab in Tennessee
+Our Medication-Assisted Treatment Options for Opioid Addiction Rehab

 As you delve into exploring treatment options for opioid addiction, understanding medication-assisted treatment (MAT) is crucial.
 MAT, offered at Freeman Recovery Center, combines medication, counseling, and other therapies to address opioid dependency effectively.
 Discover how MAT, such as Suboxone treatment, can support your journey towards recovery.